Ashisoma/Ashisoma/README.md

 I am Onesmus, a budding Developer.

-🔭 I’m currently working on microservices with spring boot and an android app in flutter.
+🔭 I’m working on microservices with spring boot and an Android app in Flutter.

 🌱 I’m learning Spring, Flutter and PHP

 💬 Ask me about Java

-- 📄 Know about my experiences in my **[LinkedIn](https://www.linkedin.com/in/onesmus-okali-a77799202/)**
+📄 Learn about my experiences in my **[LinkedIn](https://www.linkedin.com/in/onesmus-okali-a77799202/)**

 # Status